 💡 Tips FreakToFit.com

-By following these precautions you can ensure a safe & effective practice of buddhi mudra, allowing you to harness the benefits of this hand gesture to enhance your mental clarity, intuition and overall wellbeing.
+Being accountable for these precautions will strongly support a safe & effective use of buddhi mudra, thus permitting the user the possibility to tap into the benefits of this hand gesture to improve their mental clarity, intuition and health condition in general.

 Bottom Line.